OneUIProject/OneUI-Design-Library/README.md

 <img loading="lazy" src="readme-resources/screenshots/tooltip.png" width="100"/>

 Usage is the same as [TooltipCompat](https://developer.android.com/reference/androidx/appcompat/widget/TooltipCompat) but with additional methods.
-Please note this won't show up on default views and has to be added manually instead of using ```view.setTooltipText(text)```:
+Please note this won't show up on default views and has to be added manually.
+Instead of using ```view.setTooltipText(text)```, use:
 ```java
 Tooltip.setTooltipText(view, text);
 SeslViewReflector.semSetHoverPopupType(view, 1 /* SemHoverPopupWindow.TYPE_TOOLTIP */);